 Grease Interceptor Installation Requirements for Food Facilities

 For new or existing food facilities with ongoing major remodeling, a grease interceptor may be required.
-For information on grease interceptor installation, please download the following file or contact Joe Mankawich at (949) 487-4313.
+For information on grease interceptor installation, please download the following file or contact Jeremy Hohnbaum at (949) 449-1190.

 FOG Wastewater Discharge Permit Application Form